mozilla/inv-tool/docs/invtool.man.rst

 Decommissioning Systems
 =======================
-    Be aware that the decommission command is not a replacement for the decommission *script* (``scripts/decommission_host``), which makes use of this API command and many others as well.

 Invtool provides a few tools to help you decommission systems in Inventory.
 The decommission command is one of these tools: